 The weather isn’t something you can bet on in Ireland, we can often experience four seasons worth of weather in one day!
-What you can bet on is there’s lots of family fun to be had in Galway no matter what the weather is.
+What you can bet on is there’s lots of things to do in Galway with kids, no matter what the weather is.
 There’s plenty of parks, family farms, adventure centres and lots more to keep you and the kids entertained, for the perfect family breaks in Galway.
 Here’s a list of 8 things to do in Galway with kids, that our favourites:

 Pollagh, Rosscahill, Galway